react-simple/react-simple-util/README.md

 ## Log

-Depending on the **REACT_SIMPLE_UTIL.LOG_LEVEL** value the below functions will write or not to the console.
+Depending on the **REACT_SIMPLE_UTIL.LOGGING.LOG_LEVEL** value the below functions will write or not to the console.
 When LogLevel.error is set only errors are logged, when LogLevel.warning is set errors and warnings are logged etc.
-This is the priority order: [error, warning, debug, info, trace]
+Priority order: [error, warning, debug, info, trace]

 ### Types

-- **LogLevel**: The current level of logging, can be set in REACT_SIMPLE_UTIL.LOG_LEVEL to 'error', 'warning', 'debug', 'info', or 'trace'.
+- **LogLevel**: The current level of logging, can be set in REACT_SIMPLE_UTIL.LOGGING.LOG_LEVEL to 'error', 'warning', 'debug', 'info', or 'trace'.

 ### Functions